 • Type of clay: British Air-Dry Clay

-The most established brand currently on the market, Sculpd pottery kits are a joy to unbox as much as they are to play with.
-They come with everything you need to sculpt, carve and decorate a batch of mini projects, from little pots to trinket dishes, vases and candle holders.
-We've included the starter kit in this round up, but they also do an Ultimate Pottery Bundle (£99) if you really want to take your pottery to the next level.
+The most established brand currently on the market, Sculpd pottery kits are a joy to unbox as much as they are to use.
+They include everything you need to sculpt, carve and decorate a batch of mini projects, from little pots to trinket dishes, vases and candle holders.

 4. London Wildflower Pottery Kits – DIY pottery kit (large)